George Naicker: Incarceration on Robben Island

 Prior to his arrest in July, 1963 he was employed as a legal clerk at the late G.S.
 Naidoo's office in Queen Street.
-While the constitution of the ANC made membership exclusive to Africans, Naicker from his daily work in a legal office knew the mind-boggling quality of the oppression and deprivation visited on African life.
-Ndabazabantu courts is where you would find Naicker regularly.
-Long after he went to Robben Island his clients were searching for him not believing that he was in prison.
+While the constitution of the ANC made membership exclusive to Africans, Naicker witnessed oppression towards Africans in his daily life while working in a legal office.
+Naicker had an established presence in Ndabazabantu courts.
+Long after he was imprisoned in Robben Island his clients would at times search for him, not believing that he was in prison.

 Sunny Singh (ex-Robben Islander) states that he met Naicker of NIC Youth Congress and was a Youth Delegate to the World Youth Festival (in Hungary).

 In 1964, charged with sabotage and other charges, he was sentenced to long terms of imprisonment.
 On Robben Island, Naicker and Sunny Singh were responsible for smuggling newspapers into the prison.
 He took part in the celebrations to honour the USSR on the 7 November every year under the noses of the warders.
 He suffered the extreme pain and indignity of a straitjacket.